jchinzi/reading-notes/class-07.md

 `<thead> <tbody> <tfoot>` elements can be used between `<table>` and `<tr>` to differentiate portions of the table to help with CSS styling

 ---

 ## JavaScript Ch.
 3 - Functions, Methods, and Objects

+The **new** keyword and the **Object()** constructor create a blank object that you can then add properties and methods to.

+You can update the values of a property using dot notation or square brackets

+The **delete** keyword will delete a property

+**Object Constructors** use a function as a template for creating objects

+  - the name of a constructor function *usually* begins with a capital letter to help remind developers to use the **new** keyword when they create an object using that function

+*Browser Object Model* contains objects that represent the current browser window or tab

+- See pg.
+124 for examples

+*Document Object Model* uses objects to create a representation of the current page

+- See pg.
+126 for examples

+*Global JavaScript Objects* represent things the JS language needs to create a model of

+- See pg.
+128 & 129 for examples of String Objects
+- See pg.
+132 for examples of Number Objects
+- See pg.
+134 for examples of Math Objects
+- See pg.
+137 for examples of Date (and Time) Objects

 ---
 [Home](https://jchinzi.github.io/reading-notes/)